 Two weeks after my initial attempt of the Lone Peak summit, a strange thing occurred within me on the evening of Friday, October 6, 2017: I became absolutely fixated on getting back to the Jacob's Ladder trailhead.
 I could do tomorrow, Saturday, I thought to myself on that Friday, but the thought of an early drive didn't seem appealing.
 Sunday was booked.
 I seemed to have a rather small window of time that I would be able to do this this weekend.
 The weather looked to be clear at the peak, according to my favorite forecast site for popular peaks, Mountain-Forecast.com, and the next weekend I was planning on an outdoor adventure in Wyoming.
 To postpone a trip to the Lone Peak could mean I wouldn't be able to go again for several weeks, or longer.
 It certainly wasn't the end of the world if I put it off.
 Reasoning that there didn't need to be any hurry, that Lone Peak wasn't going anywhere, I told myself I'd wait for another time.
-But shortly after accepting such a reasoning, I thought of the potential adventure slipping through my fingers.
-I felt crazy, perhaps mad.
+But shortly after accepting this, I still thought of the potential adventure slipping through my fingers.
+It was too tantalizing.
 I began packing my things and double-checking them.
 I was going.
-I was definitely going!
 What had overcome me?
 A spirit of the mountains, it seemed.
-Who knew?
-It didn't matter, I reasoned.

 I let a buddy know of the journey to come.
 If he didn't hear from me by Monday, etc.--he had a relative's phone number to contact.